The Earth may be a pale blue dot

 in the cosmic sense, but it still seems pretty big to us.
 It's large enough that much of what happens here escapes our attention, leaving us to appreciate only a sliver of our planet — even on a holiday called Earth Day.

-Earth Day was founded 42 years ago as a way to galvanize the environmental movement, which at the time was often fighting relatively local battles.
+Earth Day was founded in 1970 to galvanize the environmental movement, which at the time was often fighting relatively local battles.
 But from international whaling

 to global warming, environmental issues have grown increasingly big-picture lately, befitting a holiday whose name was big-picture all along.